Cancer Jul 15, 2020

 When you or someone you love is diagnosed with a life-altering illness, your first course of action is likely to find the best and most appropriate treatment possible.
 However, with a serious or chronic illness, such as cancer or multiple sclerosis, the illness as well as the treatment may cause side effects or discomfort that can affect your overall quality of life.
 Integrating a palliative care team from the point of diagnosis can help ease unwanted symptoms and maximize positive outcomes.

 Palliative care focuses on optimizing the quality of life by anticipating, preventing, and managing suffering.
-This type of care is delivered by an interdisciplinary team that is comprised of physicians, nurses, social workers, chaplains, and other practitioners to address the physical, emotional, social, and spiritual needs of patients and their families.
+This type of care is delivered by an interdisciplinary team that is comprised of physicians, nurses, health social workers, chaplains, and other practitioners to address the physical, emotional, social, and spiritual needs of patients and their families.
 Teams are equipped to manage symptoms, such as nausea, depression, anxiety, fatigue, and more, that patients may experience after chemotherapy and other treatments.

 One important distinction to make is that palliative care is not the same as hospice or end-of-life care.
 UT Health Austin palliative and supportive care specialist Elizabeth Kvale, MD, MSPH, in the Livestrong Cancer Institutes says, “Palliative care is designed to help patients during and after their treatment.
 If your doctor refers you to a palliative care specialist, it does not mean they think you are imminently dying or have a short time to live.
 What it likely means is that they feel they may need help managing symptoms or guiding your care in a way that helps you as a person remain whole through that process.”